 ChatHealth SMS messaging numbers do not receive voice-calls or MMS messages (including “picture messages”).
 Please be aware that if you write particularly long messages they may be converted to MMS format by your mobile network provider.
 ChatHealth SMS messaging numbers support messages from UK mobile phone numbers only and do not support messages sent from landlines, international mobile numbers and some “number masking” mobile apps.

-When you send SMS text messages to speak with a healthcare professional through ChatHealth, messages will be charged at your usual rate by your mobile network phone provider.
+When you send SMS text messages to speak with a healthcare professional through ChatHealth, messages will be charged at your usual rate by your mobile network phone provider, which may be included within your bundled SMS allowance.

 Text messages between you and a healthcare professional should usually be delivered within moments, but the safe delivery of your inbound or outbound messages cannot be guaranteed if there is a problem with your chosen mobile network provider, signal quality or mobile device.
 In the event that we cannot get a message to you, we will continue trying for around three days.